python-control/python-control/doc/linear.rst

 Multi-input, multi-output (MIMO) sytems are created by providing parameters of the appropriate dimensions to the relevant factory function.
-For transfer function, this is done by providing a 2D list of numerator and denominator polynomials to the :func:`tf` function, e.g.::
+For transfer functions, this is done by providing a 2D list of numerator and denominator polynomials to the :func:`tf` function, e.g.::